goabstract/abstract-sdk/docs/configuration.md

 This option can be used to specify a custom URL that points to an instance of the Abstract HTTP API.
 This is used when building the request URLs used by the [API transport](/docs/transports).
 This option is useful if HTTP requests should be routed locally or through a proxy server.

-### `assetUrl`
+### `objectUrl`

 _Default value: `https://objects.goabstract.com`_

-This option can be used to specify a custom URL that points to an instance of the Abstract asset retrieval service.
-This is used when building asset file URLs used by the [API transport](/docs/transports).
+This option can be used to specify a custom URL that points to an instance of the Abstract object retrieval service.
+This is used when building URLs for static assets including files and assets when using the [API transport](/docs/transports).
 This option is useful if HTTP requests should be routed locally or through a proxy server.

 ### `previewUrl`